ShibamRoy9826/EcoSight-Geek-a-thon-project/README.md

     <b>Project Overview</b>
 </h2>

 Introducing the EcoSight  Analytics by our team for the GeeksforGeeks EcoTech Hackathon.
-Our project combines a carbon footprint calculator, real-time CO2 ppm analysis, emission reduction tips, and environmental news updates, empowering users to make informed decisions for a sustainable future.
+Our project combines a carbon footprint calculator, emission reduction tips, satellite image classification, air quality index data analysis and empowering users to make informed decisions for a sustainable future.
 With interactive visualizations and a technology stack including Python, Django, and HTML,CSS,Javascript our project promotes greener lifestyles and fosters global environmental awareness.

 <h2 id="project-overview">
     <b>Team Members</b>